Approximating Fixation Probabilities in the Generalized Moran Process: Approximation algorithms

-Now, the probability that any individual simulation has not reached absorption after $T$ steps is at most $\frac{1}{8N}$ by Corollary~\ref{cor:abs-time-whp} for $r>1$ and Corollary~\ref{cor:abs-martingale} for $r=1$.
+Now, the probability that any individual simulation has not reached absorption after $T$ steps is at most $\frac{1}{8N}$ by Corollary~\ref{cor:abs-time-whp}.
 Taking a union bound, the probability of aborting and returning an error because at least one of the $N$ simulations was cut off before reaching absorption is at most $\frac{1}{8}$.
-Therefore, with probability at least $\frac{3}{4}$, the algorithm returns a value within a factor of $\epsilon$ of $\fGr$. \end{proof}
+Therefore, with probability at least $\frac{3}{4}$, the algorithm returns a value within a factor of $1\pm\epsilon$ of $\fGr$. \end{proof}

-Note that this technique fails for disadvantageous mutants ($r<1$) because there is no analogue of Lemma~\ref{lemma:fG-lowerbound} giving a polynomial lower bound on $\fGr$.
+Note that this technique fails for disadvantageous mutants ($r<1$) because there is no analogue of Corollary~\ref{cor:fG-lowerbound} giving a polynomial lower bound on $\fGr$.
 As such, an exponential number of simulations may be required to achieve the desired error probability.
 However, we can give an FPRAS for the extinction probability for all $r>0$.
 Although the extinction probability is just $1-\fGr$, there is no contradiction because a small relative error in $1-\fGr$ does not translate into a small relative error in $\fGr$ when $\fGr$ is, itself, small.